Georges Kopp: Spanish Civil War

 In June, Kopp decided to leave the POUM, securing a testimonial letter describing him as "a person of confidence" by General Pozas, who was commanding the Army in the East.
 He travelled to Valencia to register his new position as an engineer, having risen to become captain in the general staff of the 45th Mixed Brigade of the Spanish Republican Army.
 On 16 June, the POUM was declared illegal, resulting in its members, and former members, being arrested and thrown into jail.
 Purges against the POUM raged through Barcelona in secret to stop the news getting to the front where the POUM was still holding the line.
 Kopp had been advised to remain in Valencia to allow the dust to settle, which he ignored, possibly because he had "simply not taken it seriously enough".
 He was arrested as soon as he arrived at his hotel in Barcelona, his papers confiscated, and imprisoned under appalling conditions.
 Orwell and Eileen visited Kopp in jail, immediately recognising the importance of the letter.
 Orwell successfully traced the letter to the chief of police and managed to get it transferred to the military authorities, exposing himself to arrest in the process.
-The last time Orwell saw Kopp in Spain was on 22 June 1937, the day before he and Eileen slipped across the border into France.
+The last time Orwell saw Kopp in Spain was on 21 June 1937, two days before he and Eileen slipped across the border into France.

 Kopp was one of thousands of volunteers who fought in Spain to oppose fascism and was imprisoned by its own side, under the banner of an ideological purge imposed by the NKVD directed by Stalin.
 Kopp was interrogated, tortured and moved between prisons, detention camps in and around Barcelona for the next 18 months, largely out of sight.

 World War II

 Kopp was released in December 1938 a free man but in a severely reduced state, flying to Toulouse before making his way to Brussels to see his daughter.
-He had survived by building stories around himself, accused by the Communists of being a Trotskyist and dismissed by Trotsky himself as politically “centrist”.
+He had survived by building stories around himself, accused by the Communists of being a Trotskyist and dismissed by Trotsky himself as politically "centrist".
 Whatever his allegiance, Kopp was anti-fascist in a Europe that was on the brink of War against fascism.

 Kopp sought refuge in England in March 1939, in part at the invitation of Orwell.
-He stayed with Eileen’s brother, Laurence O'Shaughnessy and sister-in-law Gwen, where he was gradually nursed back to health.
+He stayed with Eileen's brother, Laurence O'Shaughnessy and sister-in-law Gwen, where he was gradually nursed back to health.
 In May, he left London for Paris.

 At the outbreak of World War II in September 1939, Kopp joined the French Foreign Legion as a corporal and fought in the Battle of France in May–June 1940, barely surviving the Blitzkrieg that many of his comrades did not.
-Kopp was severely wounded and made prisoner but escaped from a military hospital and was able to rejoin his unit, now a defeated army, just outside of Marseilles in August.
+Kopp was severely wounded and made prisoner but escaped from a military hospital and was able to rejoin his unit, now a defeated army, just outside of Marseille in August.
 The following month, Kopp was transferred to Foreign Legion headquarters in Algeria, where he was invalided out of the army and was awarded an 80% pension.